Batemans Bay Coastal Headlands Walking Trail and Observation Point upgrade

 - Use the camera icon to see notes about features at this point of the trail.
 Some sections may have photos available under the Photo Link section.

 We have been planning these projects for some time.
-Here's a summary of activities and milestones that have taken place so far:
+Here are some images and a summary of activities and milestones that have taken place so far:

-- November: Bushland management specialists started on sections of the trail to widen the track, trim vegetation, control weeds and improve drainage to reduce erosion.
+- November: Bushland management specialists started on sections of the trail to widen the track, trim vegetation, control weeds, plant native species and improve drainage to reduce erosion.

 - August: We closed Observation Point to build the new car park, pathways, viewing areas, seats, shade structures, and yarning circle.
 Everything is on track to be open by the end of the year.